alectries/ezepi/README.md

 2.  **mutate_rows**: A wrapper for `dplyr::mutate()` that transposes a
     table, implements typical mutate arguments, and transposes it again, which allows you to add rows to data as though they were columns.
+3.  **ezcurve**: Generates a simple epi curve with ggplot.
+You can add additional ggplot2 functions after the ezcurve call to customize the plot.

 ## Development status